leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 {{#example_decl Examples/Classes.lean OfNat}}
 ```
 This type class takes two arguments: `α` is the type for which a natural number is overloaded, and the unnamed `Nat` argument is the actual literal number that was encountered in the program.
+The method `ofNat` is then used as the value of the numeric literal.
 Because the class contains the `Nat` argument, it becomes possible to define only instances for those values where the number makes sense.

 For example, a sum type that represents natural numbers less than four can be defined as follows: